 PARENT/PLAYER GUIDANCE, EDUCATION, AND TRANSPARENCY

 Provide parents and players the information they need to guide their tennis development.

 The USTA is committed to providing people of all ages the information needed to guide tennis experience and development under the American Development Model.
 From a youth perspective, we see parents as a key resource to enhance children’s performance, enjoyment, motivation, and overall positive youth development.
 From an adult perspective, the USTA must ensure that all information pertaining to tennis development is accessible through various outlets, including but not limited to digital platforms and tennis programming.
 As the national governing body of tennis, it is our responsibility to share the proper information, insights, and tools needed in order to grow the sport of tennis and keep people playing for a lifetime.

 Designed to establish fun and positive experiences for tennis players, the USTA’s ADM offers a comprehensive framework for providers, coaches, athletes, and parents.
 By growing friendships, improving skill, and maximizing the potential of players at all levels, this framework will improve the health and well-being of tennis participants and our sport for a lifetime.

-The ultimate goal of ADM is to create positive experiences for American athletes at every level.
+The ultimate goal of the ADM is to create positive experiences for American athletes at every level.
 By using ADM, clubs, coaches, and parents can help maximize the potential for all Americans, regardless of their ability, and improve the health and well-being for future generations in the United States.